Office of Administrative Trials and Hearings311

 After a response is submitted, neither you nor the agency is allowed to submit anything else.
 It will not be considered.

 The party opposing an appeal has 30 days to respond.
-After that time OATH will promptly issue a written decision.
+OATH will issue a written decision within 180 days of the date the appeal was filed.